somerstep/CARROT/README.md

 ##  Smart Price-aware Routing (SPROUT) dataset and pre-trained router

-To access our routing dataset, SPROUT, and our pre-trained router, please check [CARROT HuggingFace page](https://huggingface.co/CARROT-LLM-Routing).
+To access our routing dataset, SPROUT, and our pre-trained router, please check [CARROT's HuggingFace page](https://huggingface.co/CARROT-LLM-Routing).

 ## Reproducing results from the paper